ophwug/docs/README.md

 * SSH in and backup the contents of `/persist/comma/id_rsa`.
   * In case you ever need to replace the System-On-Module (SOM), you can use this file to restore access to comma's servers.
 It is otherwise impossible to get access to the servers again without this file. **It is your license to comma's servers.**
 * Do not use magnetic cable adapters.
 Use purpose-built magnetic or quick release mounts as OBD-C is far more sensitive to pins connecting to the wrong thing than USB-C.

+## Common to all comma devices

+comma.ai keeps public documentation of some of their hardware at https://github.com/commaai/hardware/ .

+A non-exhaustive list of stuff there:

+* Pinouts for harnesses
+* 3D STLs for mounts

 ## Common to all comma three family devices